Connellan air disaster: Attack

 Early on the morning of 3 January 1977, Forman trashed his one-bedroom flat in Mount Isa in a fit of rage, piled up the remnants in a corner of his lounge room and created what was later described as an altar.
 On the top was a trophy he won for having topped his course (Blue Flight) at the former Cessnock Nationwide Aviation Space Academy, and in front of the trophy was his pilot's log book, laid open.

-On the date of Forman's sacking from Connair, an entry read: "Sentenced to death this date", and the final page of his log book contained the date, aircraft type, call sign, destination and "Suicide Mission".
+On the date of Forman's termination from Connair, an entry read: "Sentenced to death this date", and the final page of his log book contained the date, aircraft type, call sign, destination and "Suicide Mission".
 The final words were "THE END" on the left and right pages respectively.

 Forman drove about 2000 km to Wyndham, stopping overnight in the Northern Territory town of Katherine.
 On 5 January he stole a Beechcraft 58 Baron (Aircraft registration VH-ENA) from Wyndham Airport after discovering the larger aircraft he had wanted to use was being used by the Royal Flying Doctor Service that day.
 Alice Springs is four hours flying time from Wyndham in a Beechcraft Baron: Forman had planned to strike at 10 am during Connair's morning break, but he did not account for the one-and-a-half-hour time difference between Western Australia and the Northern Territory, and arrived at 11 am.

 As he reached Alice Springs Airport, Forman broadcast a final message by radio: "It is better to die with honour than live without it – Echo – November – Alpha."
 Forman then set full power on both engines and aimed at the Connellan complex before plunging the aircraft into the centre of the building.
 Forman and three other people were killed on impact, including his former manager Roger Connellan, son of airline founder Edward Connellan.
 A secretary was badly burned and died of her injuries in hospital five days later.
 Four other Connair employees were injured.